martincou29/WebCalculator/README.md

 # A Simple Web Calculator Application

 A Responsive Calculator App.
-Built using HTML, CSS and Javascript.
+Built using HTML, CSS and Vanilla Javascript.
 You can use the buttons to write or write the mathematical expressions in the input field.

 Page:
 https://martincout.github.io/WebCalculator/